CASHEW TREE MEDICINAL PROPERTIES

 Cashew remedies for internal use

-Stimulant: Cashew fruits are attributed with stimulat medicinal properties.
+- Stimulant: Cashew fruits are attributed with stimulant medicinal properties.

 Photo of cashews